somhi/MIDI2SBC/README.md

 # MIDI I2S SBC Pmod Edge Interface v0.1

+This board is in a prototype status and was born as an addon for [NeptUNO](https://github.com/neptuno-fpga/Main_nepUNO/wiki) FPGA platform (although it can be linked to other FPGAs) for interfacing with a MIDI synthesizer (mt32-pi), DAC I2S, single board computers or microcontrollers, and pmod peripherals.

+This is also my first PCB design attempt.
+It has been developed with KiCAD 6.0.

+This design is based on the Eagle design of the RTC+I2S+PIzero Addon from [Antonio Villena](https://www.antoniovillena.es/store/).
+I have to thank Antonio for his help letting me know the signals available at the Edge connector of Neptuno.

 ### **Features**

 * MIDI synthesizer: [mt32-pi](https://github.com/dwhinham/mt32-pi) with Oled display, 2 buttons and rotative encoder